Excavata: Characteristics

 Most excavates are unicellular, heterotrophic flagellates.
 Only some Euglenozoa are photosynthetic.
 In some (particularly anaerobic intestinal parasites), the mitochondria have been greatly reduced.
 Some excavates lack "classical" mitochondria, and are called "amitochondriate", although most retain a mitochondrial organelle in greatly modified form (e.g. a hydrogenosome or mitosome).
 Among those with mitochondria, the mitochondrial cristae may be tubular, discoidal, or in some cases, laminar.
 Most excavates have two, four, or more flagella.
 Many have a conspicuous ventral feeding groove with a characteristic ultrastructure, supported by microtubules—the "excavated" appearance of this groove giving the organisms their name.
 However, various groups that lack these traits are considered to be derived excavates based on genetic evidence (primarily phylogenetic trees of molecular sequences).

 The Acrasidae slime molds are the only excavates to exhibit limited multicellularity.
 Like other cellular slime molds, they live most of their life as single cells, but will sometimes assemble into larger clusters.

 Proposed group

 Excavate relationships were always uncertain, suggesting that they are not a monophyletic group.
 Phylogenetic analyses often do not place malawimonads on the same branch as the other Excavata.
+Discoba and Metamonada still form a monophyletic group in some trees, which can be called Excavata to the exclusion of Malawimonada.

 Excavates were thought to include multiple groups: